quicwg/base-drafts/draft-ietf-quic-http.md

 2^62-1 for clients).
 This ensures that the peer stops creating new requests or pushes.
-After allowing time for any in-flight requests or pushes to arrive, the endpoint can send another GOAWAY frame indicating which requests or pushes it will accept before the end of the connection.
+After allowing time for any in-flight requests or pushes to arrive, the endpoint can send another GOAWAY frame indicating which requests or pushes it might accept before the end of the connection.
 This ensures that a connection can be cleanly shut down without losing requests.

 A client has more flexibility in the value it chooses for the Push ID in a GOAWAY that it sends.
 A value of 2^62 - 1 indicates that the server can